hswolff/votey-uppy/README.md

   - Created
 - [x] Remove Admin page and replace with Pending support for admins on home page
 - [ ] Make description field take in Markdown and render as markdown
-- [ ] Let admins set status when creating a new item
 - [ ] True mobile support
 - [ ] Save the date of when an item moves status
   - Such that you can see when an item was submitted and when it was completed